2000s in music: Pop rock

+Some pop rock and alternative bands emerged with having at least one big hit such as Wheatus with "Teenage Dirtbag" in 2000, Trapt with "Headstrong" in 2002,The Calling with "Wherever You Will Go" in 2001, Fountains of Wayne with "Stacy's Mom" and Finger Eleven with "One Thing" in 2003, Howie Day with "Collide" and Bowling for Soup with "1985" in 2004, Hinder with "Lips of an Angel", Plain White T's with "Hey There Delilah" in 2006.

 In the early 2000s, the power pop and pop rock trend also spread to women musicians.
 Michelle Branch became successful in 2001 with her song "Everywhere".
 Her success continued with her second album singles "Are You Happy Now?" and "Breathe".
 Kelly Clarkson was also another prominent female artist of this movement, rivaling the success of Avril Lavigne.
 The first winner on the hit reality TV show American Idol, Clarkson started off her musical career with contemporary R&B hit songs such as "A Moment Like This" and "Miss Independent" and catapulted to cultural icon status in the mid-2000s with aggressive songs such as "Since U Been Gone" and "Behind These Hazel Eyes".
 Clarkson strayed away from this sound in the late 2000s but continued to make pop rock hits.
-Other female pop rock and power pop artists who experienced Top 40 success in the 2000s included Alanis Morissette, Liz Phair, Ashlee Simpson, and Stacie Orrico.
+Other female pop rock and power pop artists who experienced Top 40 success in the 2000s included Alanis Morissette, Liz Phair, Ashlee Simpson, and Stacie Orrico.Daniel Powter rose to fame with his debut single, "Bad Day" in 2005.Maroon 5 also rose to prominence with their debut album Songs About Jane in 2005, earning them Grammy Award for Best New Artist.
+In 2007, under Mosley Music Group (an imprint of Interscope Records at the time), OneRepublic released their debut album, Dreaming Out Loud.
+Its lead single, "Apologize", was remixed by the label's founder Timbaland, becoming a huge international success, reaching number one in sixteen countries and subsequently earning them a Grammy Award nomination.